ChaiChengXun2/picoCTF-Writeup/README.md

 ## My Approach

-As a passionate cybersecurity enthusiast, I approach the Huntress CTF with the following goals:
+As a passionate cybersecurity enthusiast, I approach the picoCTF with the following goals:

 - **Learn:** Every challenge is an opportunity to learn something new, whether it's a new technique, tool, or concept.
 - **Collaborate:** I enjoy collaborating with fellow participants to share insights and knowledge, making the journey more enriching.